Skip to content

 Each row is a decision.
 Expand to see the decision record and whether it can be challenged.

-Ingest bank statement files across all formats and channels Are all expected statement files received within the configured window (BAI2/BAI3 from US banks, CAMT.052/053/054 from EU banks, MT940 historical, BACS/CHAPS reporting from UK banks, Open Banking real-time feeds via PSD2 XS2A + OBIE + FDX)?
+Ingest bank statement files across all formats and channels Are all expected statement files received within the configured window - BAI2/BAI3 from US banks, CAMT.052/053/054 from EU banks, historical MT940, UK BACS/CHAPS reporting, and the real-time Open Banking feeds under PSD2 XS2A, OBIE and FDX?
 Rules Engine Auditor

 Decision Record